 Drugs work best when used sparingly and systematically for specific symptoms.

-SSRIs are usually well-tolerated; chance of a lethal overdose is minimal.
+Selective serotonin reuptake inhibitors (SSRIs) are usually well-tolerated; chance of a lethal overdose is minimal.
 However, SSRIs are only marginally effective for depression and anxiety in patients with borderline personality disorder.

 The following drugs may be effective in ameliorating symptoms of borderline personality disorder: